Somewhere (artist collective): Bata-ville: We are not afraid of the future

 In 2005, Somewhere co-produced Pope and Guthrie's first feature film, the unorthodox documentary travelogue Bata-ville: We are not afraid of the future, which was selected for the 2005 Edinburgh International Film Festival and has since become something of a cult success.
-The film follows a group of former Bata Shoes factory workers travelling from the UK to Zlin in the Czech Republic on a free coach trip hosted by the artists.
-The film sees them visit the origins of the global shoe empire built up by the early 20th century Czech entrepreneur Tomas Bata, in search of what his maxim "We are not afraid of the future" can mean in a changing Europe.
+The film follows a group of former Bata Shoes factory workers travelling from the UK to Zlín in the Czech Republic on a free coach trip hosted by the artists.
+The film sees them visit the origins of the global shoe empire built up by the early 20th century Czech entrepreneur Tomáš Baťa, in search of what his maxim "We are not afraid of the future" can mean in a changing Europe.
 The film originated in a commission by the agency Commissions East and the project has since become a benchmark for the contemporary public art genre.
-Bata-ville has been shown in many festivals and art venues, including at Tate Britain, SXSW Festival (Austin, Texas) 2006 and the Zlin Film Festival 2006.
+Bata-ville has been shown in many festivals and art venues, including at Tate Britain, SXSW Festival (Austin, Texas) 2006 and the Zlín Film Festival 2006.